NordicPlayground/nrf51-TIMER-examples/README.md

 ==================

  This project contains simple TIMER code examples, both for timer mode and counter mode.

- Explanation on how to operate the example is given at the top of the main file in the example.
+ Explanation on how to operate the examples is given at the top of the main file in each example.

 Requirements
 ------------
 - nRF51 SDK version 6.1.0
 - nRF51822 Evaluation Kit version 2.1.0 or later

+To compile it, clone the repository in the \nrf51822\Board\pca10001\ folder.

 The project may need modifications to work with other versions or other boards.

 To port the example to the nRF51822 development board, simply replace the BOARD_PCA10001 constant define in KEIL -> Target Options to BOARD_NRF6310
 ![alt tag](Capture - Define the constant for the development kit in Keil Target Options.png)

-To compile it, clone the repository in the \nrf51822\Board\pca10001\ folder.

 About this project
 ------------------